Jainism: a dual vision of the world - WeMystic

 Indrabhuti Gautama and Sudharma, two of the eleven disciples of Mahavira, are considered the founders of the monastic community of Jain, and Jambu, a third disciple, is believed to be the last person of this era to achieve enlightenment.

-Jainism: a religious system of beliefs
+A religious system of beliefs

 The word Jainism comes from Sanskrit seed ji, which means “to conquer”.
 It’s a reference to the battle renunciants have to fight against desires and aversions and the senses of the body to achieve enlightenment.